 B: Eve Ensler: Suddenly, my body

-As you’d expect from a the writer of the Vagina Monologues, this speech opening was profound, stark in its honesty and inviting.
+As you’d expect from a the writer of the Vagina Monologues, the start of this speech opening was profound, stark in its honesty and inviting.
 We empathize and want to know more.
 Unfortunately this speech suffered from a common affliction that writers face; in getting focused on the precise words of the speech (in this instance, Eve Ensler read her speech), we can get disconnected from the full power of the material.
-Whilst the words were powerful, I would have enjoyed the rest of this speech more if Eve had given herself permission to find the right words in the moment, rather than needing to be perfectly scripted.
+Whilst the words were powerful, we would have enjoyed the rest of this speech more if Eve had given herself permission to find the right words in the moment, rather than needing to be perfectly scripted.

 C: Jamie Oliver’s TED Wish: Teach every child about food

 This is one of our favourite ever TED talks, and it doesn’t pull its punches from the very first line.
 Jamie Oliver manages to balance preparation (statistics, stories, well-developed ideas) with heart in his TED talk.
 This speech opening line both makes our jaws drop to the ground in shock at such a statistic and opens our hearts to the human side of the story.
 Powerful stuff.

 Opening your speech with a hard-hitting fact can quickly add credibility to your talk and demonstrate the scale of an issue.
 It’s best to keep statistics simple and make them as relevant to the audience as possible, so it feels memorable rather than dry.
 Resist the urge to stuff the rest of the speech with stats.
 Try to stick to a few powerful facts and bring them to life with real examples.

 The key to presenting data…is not to present data

 How to make a powerful point with your speech

 D: Pamela Meyer: How to spot a liar